Welcome to the Communicative Disorders Program

 The mission of the Communicative Disorders (CD) Program at San Francisco State University (SFSU) is to prepare future professionals who can provide competent and compassionate services to people with communicative disorders across the lifespan.
 Our program is based on core values such as collaboration; compassion; resilience; inquiry and investigation; and multiculturalism.
 To learn more about our vision, mission and goals, please read the CD Program Strategic Plan.
 To learn more about our efforts to support linguistic diversity among our students, please read our Position Statement on Students who are Non-native Speakers of Standard American English.

 The Master of Science education program in speech-language pathology at San Francisco State University is accredited by the Council on Academic Accreditation in Speech-Language Pathology of the American Speech-Language-Hearing Association, 2200 Research Boulevard #310, Rockville, Maryland 20850, 800-498-2071 or 301-296-5700.
 The current accreditation cycle by CAA is 2009-2017.
-Further, the SFSU CD Program is accredited by the National Council for Accreditation of Teacher Education (NCATE), and the California Commission on Teacher Credentialing (CCTC).
+The SFSU CD Program is also accredited by the California Commission on Teacher Credentialing (CCTC).
 We offer two degree programs: the Bachelor of Arts in Communicative Disorders and the Master of Science in Speech-Language Pathology.
 Our curricula prepare students to meet the standards of ASHA certification, California state licensure in speech-language pathology, and the California Speech-Language Pathology Services Credential.

 The CD Program also houses a speech-language clinic, which provides high quality and affordable speech-language services for inidividuals in the San Francisco Bay Area.
 The CD Clinic is an educational and training facility